St. Francis Xavier Roman Catholic Parish Complex: Description

-The St. Francis Xavier complex consists of a Lombard-Romanesque Revival basilica style church (1911–1913), a Queen Anne style rectory (1895), and a school completed over three phases in 1895, 1906, and 1956.
+The St. Francis Xavier complex consists of a Lombard-Romanesque Revival basilica-style church (1911–1913), a Queen Anne style rectory (1895), and a school completed in three phases in 1895, 1906, and 1956.
 The church measures 156 by 67 ft and is two and one-half stories high with a low-pitched red clay tile roof.
 A large rose window is centered on the front façade above a triple arched entry.
 A campanile rises roughly 114 ft from the southwest corner of the structure and holds a four-sided clock on its fifth level.

 After the Diocese of Buffalo announced in 2007 that the parish would close, the Buffalo Religious Arts Center, a museum that collects religious artifacts from closed churches in Buffalo, bought the property and continues to occupy it.

 It was listed on the National Register of Historic Places in 2009.

 Ignatius Forness and John Hanbach were two of the founders of St. Francis Xavier Church on East Street in Buffalo, and when the church had its 50th jubilee (note ca 1990), Igantius Forness and one other man were guests of honor as the only surviving founders.